mpvnet-player/mpv.net/Manual.md

 mpv.net monitors the Windows clipboard and ask if URLs should be played in case it finds a URL in the clipboard.
 This feature uses a keyword whitelist that can be configured in the config editor.

+When mpv.net is started from a terminal such as PowerShell, mpv.net attaches to the terminal and outputs status and debug messages.

-Whenever the control key is pressed when URLs are opened, the playlist is not cleared but the URLs are appended to the playlist.
+Whenever the control key is pressed when files or URLs are opened, the playlist is not cleared but the files or URLs are appended to the playlist.
+This works in all mpv.net features that open files or URLs.

 ### Open > Show media search